Palm Springs International Airport: 1990-2020: Growth and expansion

 During the 1990s, the airport transformed from a single runway into a dual-runway airport with the completion of a nearly 5,000 foot general runway in 1993 and the expansion of the existing runway to 10,000 feet as part of a 1994 master plan.
 Simultaneously, the airport grew with the addition of the Sonny Bono Concourse in 1999, outdoor courtyard in 2007, and renovated South Concourse by 2007.
 The airport installed Wi-Fi in December 2004.
 The renovations and expansions allowed PSP to handle aircraft as large as the Boeing 747.
 However, commercial flights are limited to aircraft as large as the Boeing 767 due to terminal size limitations.

 On December 30, 2006, a U.S. Air Force Presidential Boeing VC-25 (the USAF military version of the Boeing 747), departed Palm Springs International Airport with the body of the 38th President of the United States, Gerald R. Ford, and delivered it to Washington, D.C., for memorial services.
 Air Force One continues to make an appearance at PSP, most recently in February 2020 with a visit from then-President Donald Trump.

-Despite the terminal renovations and expansions in the 1990s and 2000s, rapid airline growth and expansion started in the 2010's.
+Despite the terminal renovations and expansions in the 1990s and 2000s, rapid airline growth and expansion started in the 2010s.

 In 2010, WestJet launched flights to PSP with service to Calgary, Edmonton, and Vancouver.
 In 2011, the airline added service to Toronto, and upgraded Calgary to year-round service.
 The airline has since dropped Toronto, but has since added seasonal service to Winnipeg and upgraded Vancouver to year-round.
 In November 2011, Frontier Airlines launched service to PSP with seasonal service to Denver.
 The airline served PSP from 2011 to 2021, when it pulled out in favor of expanding flights at Ontario.
 In December 2011, low-cost carrier Virgin America launched seasonal service to PSP from San Francisco, and in 2012, launched the airport's first ever service to New York's JFK Airport.
 The airline upgraded service to year-round in 2016.
-Alaska Airlines, Virgin America's successor, continues to operate Virgin's PSP-SFO route multiple times daily using the Embraer E175 (and occasionally, the Boeing 737), but dropped JFK nonstops altogether.
-Alaska still offers service between PSP and JFK via San Francisco and Seattle.
+Alaska Airlines, Virgin America's successor, continues to operate Virgin's PSP-SFO route multiple times daily using the Embraer E175 and resumed service to JFK in December 2023.
+Alaska also offers one-stop service between PSP and JFK via San Francisco and Seattle.